 Why do cats need a tail?

-"Tailness" and "untailness" are two terms which are absent even in the new full international Webster dictionary and in the encyclopedias but such words exist!
+"Tailed" and "tailless" are two terms which are absent even in the new full international Webster dictionary and in the encyclopedias but such words exist!

 And we have some cases when the cats have no tails, very useful and beautiful additions, and there are many cats of such kind in the whole world.
 Besides just nowadays untailed animals begin to get the popularity because not only the tail helps the cat to be itself.